wjed/wjed/README.md

 # about me:
-background: got into cs when i was a kid because i liked watching videos about computer viruses/malware and inspecting how they worked
+got into cs when i was a kid because i liked watching videos about computer viruses/malware and inspecting how they worked
 <br><br>
-experience: worked at a couple contractors, startups, aws, and now palantir
+worked at a couple contractors, startups, aws, and now palantir
-<br><br>
-future goals: continue supporting the west 🇺🇸

 # socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/defend)